ggventurini/python-deltasigma/README.md

 Refer to your system documentation for more information.

-On Windows, I hear good things about
+On *Windows*, I hear good things about
 [Enthought Canopy](https://www.enthought.com/store/), a Python distribution that carries both free and commercial versions.
 I do not run Windows, so I can't really provide more info (sorry), except that people manage to have a working setup.

-*Mac OS X* is also supported by [Enthought Canopy](https://www.enthought.com/store/), which again provides the easiest and fastest solution to have a scientific Python stack up and running.
+*Mac OS X* is also supported by [Enthought Canopy](https://www.enthought.com/store/), which likely provides the easiest and fastest solution to have a scientific Python stack up and running.

 More information can be found on the
 [scipy install page](http://www.scipy.org/install.html) and on the [matplotlib homepage](http://matplotlib.org/).

+I wrote in a different context some directions to [compile numpy and scipy yourself](https://github.com/ahkab/ahkab/wiki/Install:-numpy-and-scipy), which also apply here.
+Be warned, it can easily get complicated.

 #### Extras